theNewDynamic/oregonsadventurecoast.com/content/blog/heading-to-the-2023-charleston-crab-feed-follow-these-tips-trip-ideas.md

 Now in its 38th year, [tickets for this heavenly feast](https://www.eventbrite.com/e/38th-annual-charleston-crab-feed-tickets-489128946847) are available now, and going fast!
 The crab feed is one of our favorite annual affairs, because it brings the community together.
 The event features

 * Whole or half crab dinners (dine-in and take-out options are available) at market price with side dishes and a roll.
+Whole Crab Meal $35, Half Crab Meal $22
 * Add a dessert or choose the Hot Dog option for those who don’t like crab!!!
+Hot Dog Meal $14
 * Raffle drawings provided by local businesses.

 All proceeds help support the Charleston Visitor Center.